-Table 5-3.
+Table 4-27.
 Previous Investigations Summary, MMRP Site UXO-29, ASR #2.1, #2.167, and #2.29

-Previous Investigation/Action NIRIS Document Number Date Activities Remedial Investigation (CH2M, 2021) 008638 2018-2021 The RI was conducted to characterize the nature and extent of MEC/MPPEH, evaluate potential explosive hazards, and establish if potential risks to human health and/or the environment are present.
+Previous Investigation/Action NIRIS Document Number Date Activities Remedial Investigation (CH2M, 2021) 008638 2017-2021 The RI was conducted to characterize the nature and extent of MEC/MPPEH, evaluate potential explosive hazards, and establish if potential risks to human health and/or the environment are present.
 Field activities included DGM, intrusive investigation of DGM anomalies, and/or mag-and-dig investigations to further characterize the nature and extent of MEC/MPPEH.
 There were 157 MEC and 1,315 MPPEH items identified and the majority were found just below the ground surface.
 Approximately 82 percent of the items identified consisted of 2.36-inch rockets, rocket components, or rocket fragments located within the eastern portion of the site, indicating that the southeastern portion of the site was likely used as a rocket range target area.
 There were no unacceptable risks to human or ecological receptors from exposure to MCs in soil and groundwater.
 The site was divided into 10 distinct areas for the explosive hazards evaluation based on variations of current and potential future land use, munitions findings, and site access conditions.
 The explosive hazards were low for six of the areas, moderate for three of the areas, and high for one area.
 A FS was recommended to develop RAOs and evaluate remedial alternatives to address the potential explosive hazards.

-In preparation for the FS, a MEC/MPPEH surface clearance will be conducted in FY 2022 for portions of the site, followed by a FS, Proposed Plan, ROD, and RD (Schedule 5-3).
+A MEC/MPPEH surface clearance was conducted for portions of the site in preparation for the FS which was initiated in FY 2023 and will be completed in FY 2024, followed by the Proposed Plan, ROD, and RD (Schedule 4-17).

+Schedule 4-17

-Schedule 5-3 MMRP Site UXO-29 IRP & MMRP Site Management Plan FY 2023 MCB Camp Lejeune and MCAS New River
+MMRP Site UXO-29

+IRP & MMRP Site Management Plan FY 2024

+MCB Camp Lejeune and MCAS New River